Python Logo

 Python LogoPython Logo PNG

-To understand each other, you need to speak the same language, the emblem declares.
-And this is the Python programming language.
+The emblem declares that you must speak the same language to understand each other.
+This is the Python programming language.
 It helps to form a bright image on the screen.
 The Python logo demonstrates the string of symbols and commands behind what the user sees.

 Python: Brand overview